meta pixel code

 North Dakota Criminal Statute of Limitations Laws

 North Dakota’s state prosecuting attorneys must file criminal charges against the accused within a certain period of time.
 This limited time period is known as the criminal statute of limitations.
-These time limitations vary depending on the type of crime committed.

-The time period usually begins on the day the crime was committed, but this can vary depending on the circumstances.
 This is to prevent someone from leaving the state in order to wait for the clock to run out, or some other similar circumstances.
 In those cases, the time limit would not begin until the person is living back in North Dakota and their location is known.

 North Dakota’s Statute of Limitations helps to: